karthikvenkat17/sapautoscaling/README.md

 ![scaleout image](images/scaleout.PNG)

-SAP work process utilization data is collected from /sdf/mon table using logic app and dumped to log analytics workspace.
+SAP work process utilization data is collected from /SDF/MON_HEADER (or /SDF/SMON_HEADER depending on what is scheduled) table using logic app and dumped to log analytics workspace.
 Azure monitor is then used to query the table and alert based on set thresholds.
 The alert triggers an automation runbook which creates new app servers using ARM templates and uses logic app to add the new SAP application server to logon groups.
 All config related to scaling is maintained in a table (called scalingconfig) within storage account.
 This includes properties of the new VM to be created, logon/server groups to be added to, max/min count for application servers etc.

 ## SAP Application Server Scale in Architecture